ahtson/image_processor/README.md

 A C++ program to apply filters on your image.

+## Installation

+1) Clone this repository and switch to project folder: `git clone https://github.com/ahtson/image_processor && cd image_processor`.
+2) Run the install script using `./install.sh`.

+>NOTE: If you experience any issues while following step two, running `chmod +x install.sh` may help.

+If you wish to uninstall the program, simply run `./uninstall.sh` to execute uninstallation script.

 ## Supported formats

 All input and output data should be in [BMP](http://en.wikipedia.org/wiki/BMP_file_format) format.